GrantAvery/code-challenge-2018/README.md

 Play happens in **rounds**, which are turn-based.

 Each **turn**, both players decide which actions they wish to take for that turn.
-Which actions are available is largely dependent on the **units** the player controls at the start of the turn.
-Once both players have made their decisions, the actions of both players are evaluated simultaneously.
+Available actions are largely dependent on the **units** the player controls at the start of the turn.
+Once both players have made their decisions, the actions of both players are evaluated simultaneously, after which the game advances to the next turn.

 Play within a round continues until a **clash** occurs, which decides the outcome of the round.